sneakyjeff/ToucanJungle/README.md

 # Static webpages

-* Making static webpage that uses HTML, CSS, JAVASCRIPT
+* Demo static webpage that uses HTML, CSS, JAVASCRIPT

 ## How To Use/Demo